 PORTUGAL

 Portugal Film Commission has been the most proactive player, releasing a Best Practices Guide, recently updated.
 In 2021, the commission organized a series of online workshops and initiated the training of green consultants, which has since become an established practice.
+In November 2025, a Green Film Lab is going to be held in Lisbon.

 Interest in sustainable practices has grown, especially since certified green consultants can now earn productions extra points for cash rebates or refunds.